Microsoft profit dips ahead of Office revamp

-SEATTLE Microsoft Corp's quarterly profit edged lower as Office software sales slowed ahead of a new launch, offsetting a solid but unspectacular start for its Windows 8 operating system and sending the company's shares down 1.4 percent.
+SEATTLE Microsoft Corp's (MSFT.O) quarterly profit edged lower as Office software sales slowed ahead of a new launch, offsetting a solid but unspectacular start for its Windows 8 operating system and sending the company's shares down 2 percent.

-None of that appears to be true now, as Microsoft has been overtaken by Apple Inc and Google Inc in the rush toward mobile computing, while sales of traditional desktop computers are in decline.
+Neither appears to be true now, as Microsoft has so far lost out to Apple Inc (AAPL.O) and Google Inc (GOOG.O) in the battle for the mobile computing generation (see graphic link.reuters.com/jad55t).

-"There's still no sign that Windows 8 is a gangbuster," said Andrew Bartels, an analyst at Forrester Research.
-"Compared to prior periods, where you saw a big increase when a new one came out, you're not seeing that."

 Profit at the world's largest software company slid to $6.4 billion, or 76 cents per share, in the fiscal second quarter, from $6.6 billion, or 78 cents per share, in the year-ago quarter.